collectiveidea/ember-helpers/README.md

 #### reload

-The `reload` helper runs `window.location.reload()` enabling reloading the page, or changin the location from an action on a component.
+The `reload` helper runs `window.location.reload()` enabling reloading the page, or changing the location from an action on a component.

 ```handlebars
 {{my-component onkeypress=(reload)}}